melles1991/usecuewebsite/blog/index.md

 ---

 In this blog I write about technical innovations, news items and opinions in web development.
-It can be a 'best-practise' or a personal discovery I think is worth sharing.
+This can be a 'best-practise' or a personal discovery I think is worth sharing.